chrisbeatson/aitoolbox/README.md

 ### Accessing local files

-The self-hosted AI starter kit will create a shared folder (by default, located in the same directory) which is mounted to the n8n container and allows n8n to access files on disk.
+The self-hosted AI starter kit will create a shared folder (by default, located in the same directory, called 'shared', but can be specified in the .env file ) which is mounted to the n8n container and allows n8n to access files on disk.
 This folder within the n8n container is located at `/data/shared` -- this is the path you’ll need to use in nodes that interact with the local filesystem.